em0n-1337/Linux-Ricing/README.md

 sudo make
 sudo make clean install
 ```

-## Basic DWM Customization
 Thus it will be installed on your linux machine as a window manager.

+## Setting DWM
-But here we need a one more task to do which is setting up the window manager in our .xinitrc file so that as soon as the X-Window starts we can access DWM.
+Now we need a one more task to do which is setting up the window manager in our .xinitrc file so that as soon as the X-Window starts we can access DWM.
 Put the following command to your .xinitrc file.
 ```javascript
 exec dwm
 ```